r2devops/hub/jobs/eslint/README.md

-1. Copy/paste job URL in `include` list of your `.gitlab-ci.yml` (see the [quick setup](/use-the-hub/#quick-setup)).
-You can specify [a fixed version](#changelog) instead of `latest`.
+1. Copy/paste job URL in `include` list of your `.gitlab-ci.yml` (see the [quick use](https://docs.r2devops.io/get-started/use-templates/#use-a-template)).
+You can specify [a fixed version](https://docs.r2devops.io/get-started/use-templates/#versioning) instead of `latest`.
-1. The job can be run "out of the box".
+2. The job can be run "out of the box".
 If you need to personalize its behavior, check the [variables section](#variables)
-1. Well done, your job is ready to work ! 😀
+3. Well done, your job is ready to work ! 😀

 ## Variables